JurassicJaws1989/CS-350/README.md

 * A GPIO peripheral that can handle the output via LED's
 * A UART2 peripheral that will be used to simulate the data output to the eventual server
 * A task scheduler that handles the functionality implementation

+The prototype board being used for this project is the Texas Instruments TI CC3220x LAUNCHXL

+All code was composed within TI Code Composer Studio

+- We were required to create functioning code to handle all of the above functionality and end up with a working prototype
+- We were also required to provide a task scheduler diagram and a written report

+# What did you do particularly well?